Foster America’s fellowship program attracts extraordinary professionals from a variety of backgrounds.

 Our fellows work full-time at government or nonprofit child welfare agencies for 18 months, joining reform-minded colleagues and mentors to pursue better results.
 Each fellow leads a major reform project that requires his or her specialized skills.
 Projects target high-leverage parts of the child welfare system that are ripe for change.

 The Foster America fellowship is an 18-month, full-time commitment.
-Our next cohort of fellows will begin their service in January 2019.
+Our next cohort of fellows will begin their service in Fall 2019.

 The Foster America fellowship prepares fellows for success:

 Be a leader.
 We position fellows to thrive during the fellowship and rise to higher levels of child welfare leadership upon completion.
 As a fellow, expect to grow as a leader and innovator and learn child welfare content from renowned experts in the field.